CountChu/ChatGptAnswerPdf/README.md

 # ChatGptAnswerPdf
-The projects support python applications that help you convert your ChatGPT conversations from Markdown files into HTML and PDF files.
+The project converts ChatGPT conversations from Markdown files into HTML and PDF files.
+You can:
+1) organize ChatGPT conversations by your question set files.
+2) delete unused conversations which are specified in config.yaml.
+3) Daily report conversations.

 # Applications